All About the Icelandic Flag | History and Fun Facts

 Thorgeir Ljósvetningargoði decided to make his decision final with the very dramatic act of tossing his pagan totems statues into the most beautiful waterfall in his region.
 This waterfall has ever since been called the waterfall of the gods or Goðafoss.

-The age is recognized as the age of Sturlung for the Sturlung family were prominent in the gathering of wealth which was defined this period along with harsh battles between the most powerful families in Iceland.
+The age is recognized as the age of Sturlung for the Sturlung family was prominent in the gathering of wealth which was defined in this period along with harsh battles between the most powerful families in Iceland.

 You can read about these tales in Icelandic Sagas such as Sturlunga Saga, Brennu-Njálssaga, Egils Saga and Gísla Saga Súrssonar.

-In 1397 the Kalmar union was founded, bringing Sweden, Norway and as would follow Iceland under the Danish rule.
-Peace was somewhat held in Iceland for a century but when an argument between the church and state led to the Danish government seizing the Icelandic Churches property and trying to impose yet another religion, this time Lutheranism (now year 1550) the stubborn Catholic bishop, Jón Arason would not accept.
-He resisted and retaliated and even gained some following but he was punished with death and the beheading of him and his two sons.
+In 1397 the Kalmar union was founded, bringing Sweden, Norway and as would follow Iceland under Danish rule.
+Peace was somewhat held in Iceland for a century but when an argument between the church and state led to the Danish government seizing the Icelandic Churches property and trying to impose yet another religion, this time Lutheranism (the now year 1550) the stubborn Catholic bishop, Jón Arason would not accept.
+He resisted and retaliated and even gained some followers but he was punished with death and the beheading of him and his two sons.

-Understandable, Icelanders were shaken up by this action of the Danes and frightened into controlled.
+Understandably, Icelanders were shaken up by this action of the Danes and frightened into control.
 What not followed was a crippling trade monopoly where Swedish and Danish companies became the only two countries to be allowed trading right in Iceland for 12-year periods at a time.
 This resulted in even more tough times for Icelanders that would last the next 250 years.

 Fun Fact: There was one positive thing to eventually happen as a result of the monopoly.
 This was the attempt to bypass the embargo and uplift the local industry which was done by the powerful town magistrate Skúli Magnússon (you can see a statue of him downtown).
 He built weaving, tanning and wool-dyeing factories which ended up as the leading foundation of the modern city we today know as Iceland’s capital, Reykjavík.
 Skúli is sometimes called the father of Reykjavík and was one of the most influential people in the Enlightenment which took place in Iceland.